 Having a good credit score benefits many parts of your life.
 You’ll be more likely to get approved for an apartment lease or mortgage, receive more appealing interest rates on loans and credit cards, and have lenders competing to work with you.

 The good news about credit is that even if yours is in the dumps, recovery is possible.
-Working with a credit repair specialist is one way to improve your score.
+Working with credit repair companies like Lexington Law Credit Repair or Credit Saint is one way to improve your score.
 You just need to make sure you’re not falling for a scam — unfortunately, scam artists target vulnerable people looking to improve their credit.
 Here are three red flags to look for.